 If you need assistance with a billing question or help organizing your healthcare bills, contact Montana SMP Program Manager, Renee Labrie-Shanks at (406) 728-7682 or email@example.com or the SMP partner in your area.

-For help with financial exploitation or other types of fraud, contact Missoula Aging Services Resource Center at 541-HELP.
-Read an article about fighting senior financial fraud in western Montana by clicking this button.
+For help with financial exploitation or other types of fraud, contact Missoula Aging Services Resource Center at 728-7682.
+Read an article about fighting senior financial fraud in western Montana by clicking the button below.

 Interested in becoming an SMP volunteer?
 Download the volunteer job description.
 If you are interested in volunteering with the Missoula SMP program, click here to complete a volunteer application.
 If you are interested in volunteering outside of Missoula County, contact the partner in your area.

 Montana SMP is a statewide program administered by Missoula Aging Services.
 We partner with organizations across the state.
 For a provider in your area see our list of partners.